 International sales include sales by our foreign subsidiaries, but exclude direct export sales.
-International sales accounted for approximately 34%, 41%, and 36% of net sales for the years ended December 31, 2004, 2003 and 2002, respectively, a significant portion of which were sales to Japan.
+International sales accounted for approximately 38% of net sales for the nine months ended September 30, 2005 and 34%, 41%, and 36% of net sales for the years ended December 31, 2004, 2003 and 2002, respectively, a significant portion of which were sales to Japan.